 I teach them how to distinguish important tasks (those that will help them finish) from less important ones (those that don’t).
 They keep a razor sharp focus on what to work on each week – Monday to Friday – so that they can complete on time.
 And although they have a lot to do, they know exactly where to start and what to work on every single day.
 This results in them feeling confident and being able to work without feeling lost and overwhelmed.

-If you want to hear more about how to move your PhD towards success, sign-up for our upcoming free webinar “The 4 Secrets to a Successful PhD”.
+If you want to hear more about how to move your PhD towards success, sign-up for our next free webinar for PhD candidates.

 How to get clarity over your PhD tasks?

 If you want to make a head-start to gain clarity over your PhD tasks, I suggest you take the following 5 steps as outlined below.
 You’ll find all the details in our free worksheet ‘Instant help to gain clarity over your PhD tasks’.

 1. Get an overview